dmccreary/ekg-book/docs/glossary.md

 #### DB Engines
 A web site that harvests web documents that discuss databases and classifies the documents based on a taxonomy of database types.
 The "Popularity changes per category report" is frequently cited in many graph presentations.
 <br/>[DB Engines](https://db-engines.com/en/ranking_categories)

+#### Edge of Chaos
+The edge of chaos is narrow band between order and disorder in [complex systems] such as enterprise knowledge graphs.
+In enterprise knowledge graphs we think of order as areas we have modeled and understand well.
+We think of disorder as external areas that we have not yet modeled or we have determined that they are not worth the effort to model.
+Enterprise knowledge graphs modeling teams are often working at the Edge of Choas.

 #### Embedding
 A data structure, usually a vector of decimal numbers, associated with an item in a graph, that helps users quickly find similar items.
 Vertices, Edges, and Paths may all have embeddings.